mfractor/mfractor.github.io/docs/index.md

 ## Welcome

-Welcome to the documentation for MFractor, a powerful productivity tool for Visual Studio Windows and Mac to streamline the development of Xamarin applications.
+Welcome to the documentation for MFractor, a powerful productivity tool for Xamarin developers.

+MFractor is available for the Visual Studio Windows and Visaul Studio Mac.

 ## Getting Started